Caroline-Amanquah/responsive-gov-form/README.md

 ➜  Form git:(main) ✗ npm run lint:js
 ```

-To test the validation, you can use a curl command to send a POST request to the /validate endpoint, for example:
+To test the joi validation, you can use a curl command to send a POST request to the /submissions endpoint, for example:

 ```bash
 ➜  Form git:(main) ✗ curl -X POST http://localhost:3000/submissions -H "Content-Type: application/json" -d '{